PaulDash/pki-openssl-example/README.md

         }
     }
     ```
-5. To test nginx locally add `pki-example.local` to `/etc/hosts`:
+5. To test nginx locally add `www2.lab.graydaycafe.com` to `/etc/hosts`:
     ```bash
-    127.0.0.1 pki-example.local
+    127.0.0.1 www2.lab.graydaycafe.com
     ```
-# Configure Certificate revocation list (CRL)
+# Configure Certificate Revocation List (CRL)

 A CRL provides a list of certificates that have been revoked.
-Some serpki-example.localvices like OpenVPN server can use it to deny access.
+Some services like OpenVPN server can use it to deny access.

 When a certificate authority signs a certificate, it could add the CRL location into the certificate.
-In the certificate profile operator has to add section `crlDistributionPoints = URI:http://pki-example.local/crl.pem`.
+In the certificate profile operator has to add section `crlDistributionPoints = URI:http://www2.lab.graydaycafe.com/crl.pem`.

 > After the certificate was signed provided url can not be changed.

 1. Add `crlDistributionPoints` to openssl profile i.e. `usr_cert`:
     ```bash
-    [ usr_cert ]pki-example.local-
+    [ usr_cert ]www2.lab.graydaycafe.com-
     # Extensions for client certificates
     basicConstraints = CA:FALSE
     nsCertType = client, email